thorlauridsen/BDSA2021-ProjectBank/README.md

 If for any reason you are having trouble running the project.
 Make sure that there is no active docker container running on port 1433, delete the InitialMigration folder and run all the above commands in the given order from the project directory.

+## Test coverage
+We have used Riders Code Coverage feature to evaluate the coverage since our main testing focus was on the back-end of the system and not the front-end.

-Run code coverage within a specific test directory:
+If you want to test manually then run code coverage within a specific test directory using the following command:

     dotnet test /p:CollectCoverage=true

+## Test users

 We recommend opening test users in incognito mode for testing the different user roles

 Supervisor test user: